 In Traditional Chinese Medicine (TCM), curculigo rhizomes are plants that belong to the 'Tonic herbs for Yang Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Yang Tonics are generally used in combination with a small amount of Yin tonics.
 If Yin is deficient, neither Qi nor Yang herbs alone will be effective.
 The most common symptoms associated with Yang Deficiency are low libido and impotence.
 It is worth mentioning that another very effective remedy against Yang Deficiency is regular exercise.

 Curculigo rhizomes also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like curculigo rhizomes tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like curculigo rhizomes tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such curculigo rhizomes are thought to target the Spleen, the Kidney and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.